SLAM for Visually Impaired People: a Survey: Result

 \subsection{RQ1.
 What localization and mapping approaches are used for the navigation of the visually impaired?}

-Since there are many different types of SLAMs designed with different types of sensors, for different applications, and for different scenarios, in this section, we focus on reviewing the types of SLAM that have been used for navigation of visually impaired people.
+Given the variety of SLAM systems designed with different sensors, applications, and scenarios, this section focuses specifically on reviewing the types of SLAM used for the navigation of the visually impaired.
 It is a key technology in robotics and computer vision and has the potential to assist visually impaired individuals with navigation.
-This can help visually impaired people by providing real-time maps and spatial awareness.
-Of the 63 papers surveyed, three strategies were common, as shown in Table \ref{tab:rq1_slam_type}.
+This can help visually impaired individuals provide real-time location information, maps, and spatial awareness.
+Among the 54 studies surveyed, three strategies were common, as shown in Table \ref{rq1_slam_type}.
 In this table, we use the exact terms mentioned in the literature for the localization and mapping techniques.
-Most studies have incorporated widely applicable SLAM techniques such as ORB-SLAM, and some have developed new solutions tailored to their needs.
-For example, \cite{jin2020combining} proposed visual simultaneous localization and mapping for the moving-person tracking (VSLAMMPT) method.
-The proposed method was designed to assist people with disabilities, particularly visually impaired individuals, in navigating indoor environments.
-Several studies have used the SLAM components of existing frameworks, such as ARKit, ARCore, and ZED camera SLAM.

-As Table \ref{tab:rq1_slam_type} shows, most studies used visual sensor-based SLAM techniques.
-Advances in computer vision, image processing, and machine learning have significantly enhanced the capabilities of visual sensors in navigation tasks.
-SLAM algorithms can exploit these advancements to provide highly accurate and robust navigational solutions.
-Moreover, visual sensors provide a wealth of information regarding the environment, including objects, obstacles, landmarks, and navigation cues.
-This information can be used to create accurate maps, detect obstacles, and aid in navigation.
-Visual sensors are highly versatile and can function both indoors and outdoors.
-Cameras are also relatively affordable and do not significantly increase the cost of the overall device or system, making them a cost-effective choice for assistive technology.
+To further understand the technical features employed in these solutions, the detailed information is presented in Tables \ref{tab:core_technical_features_partI}–\ref{tab:core_technical_features_partIII}.
+These tables focus on the localization and mapping components of the assistive system, specifically highlighting the sensor types, computing resources, and application of machine learning-based methods.
+By examining these features, we can gain deeper insight into how these systems are structured and the diverse technologies utilized to achieve accurate and efficient SLAM for assistive navigation.
+It is important to note that this information relates only to the localization and mapping components of the assistive navigation solutions.
+Details of the entire system are provided in Tables \ref{tab:t_prototype_information_wearable_partI}–\ref{tab:t_prototype_information_misc}.

+This section is divided into three subsections, where we discuss the localization and mapping approaches, the sensor types used for these approaches, and the computing resources required to perform these approaches.